Top 5 Most Difficult Guitar Songs

 John Petrucci is another guitar hero who’s managed to pull off one incredible stunt after another.
 It’s no joke then that the man himself picked out “Damage Control” as his most difficult song to play live.
 From complex riffs and guitar scales to time signature changes, this one has it all.
 The title, of course, came from Petrucci feeling like he was doing damage control every time he had to play it live.

 Steve Vai – Juice

 Ah, Steve Vai.
 The man every guitarist drools over.
-Picking his most difficult song was difficult, but “Juice” has some fast bogie and pinch harmonics that are pretty darn impressive.
+Picking his most difficult song was difficult; but “Juice” has some fast bogie and pinch harmonics that are pretty darn impressive.
 It also features one of the best guitar solos according to my guitarist (but I don’t listen to him due to his ego – see above).
 An indication this tune deserves a place on the list is that it ends with Devin Townsend (an ex-band member of Vai’s) saying ‘Shut up – we know you can play!’

 Eddie Van Halen – Eruption